 - remove the bookmark’s name and show only the favicon

 I find the second trick useful for sites that I open in conjunction or for resources I access frequently.

 Unlike Firefox, Chrome has no option to display favicons only.
 Instead, you have to manually remove the bookmark’s name.
 Right-click on the bookmark, select Edit, clear the name field, and click Save.
 Note that this space saving technique only makes sense if the respective site has a distinct favicon.

 You can edit all custom favicons or manually add new sites by opening the addon’s options window, available via a right-click on its icon in Chrome’s addon area.

 The real challenge is setting favicons for bookmarklets.
-If you don’t mind advanced customization steps that involve HTML editing, I recommend this article.
+If you don’t mind advanced customization steps that involve HTML editing, I recommend this article [Broken Link Removed].
 Alternatively, you can use a workaround that involves Firefox and the Firefox extension Bookmark Favicon Changer.
 Edit your bookmarks in Firefox and then import them to Chrome.
 Unfortunately, this will only let you change Favicons.
 Custom folder icons will not transfer and I have not found a straight forward way to change those in Chrome.